-The Company is committed to improving standards of environmental performance to enable a more efficient and sustainable future and has recently implemented a Sustainability Committee made up of staff members from various areas across the port.
+The Company is committed to improving standards of environmental performance to enable a more efficient and sustainable future and is working towards continuous improvement in this area.

-Remuneration
+PRINCIPLE 5 Remuneration

 "The remuneration of directors and executives should be transparent, fair and reasonable."